-Effective August 5, 2014, we established a long-term incentive plan (the "Incentive Compensation Plan") under which awards can be granted in the form of unit options, unit appreciation rights, restricted units, phantom units or deferred units for executives, key employees and non-employee directors.
+Effective August 5, 2014, we established a long-term incentive plan (the "Incentive Compensation Plan") under which awards can be granted in the form of unit options, unit appreciation rights, restricted units, phantom units or deferred units for executive officers, key employees and non-employee directors.
 Awards that may be granted under the Incentive Compensation Plan include time-vesting awards ("time-based awards") and awards that are earned based on the achievement of certain performance criteria ("performance-based awards") or market factors ("market-based awards").
 The compensation committee of our board of directors determines the terms and conditions of the awards granted under the Incentive Compensation Plan.
-As of June 30, 2015, we had 3.4 million units authorized and available to be granted under the Incentive Compensation Plan.
+As of September 30, 2015, we had 3.4 million units authorized and available to be granted under the Incentive Compensation Plan.

-In the six months ended June 30, 2015, we granted to our executive officers, key employees and non-employee directors 60,105 time-based phantom units with an aggregate grant-date fair value of \$1 million, and we granted 19,459 performance-based phantom units with an aggregate fair value of less than \$1 million, measured as of June 30, 2015.
+In the nine months ended September 30, 2015, we granted to our executive officers, key employees and non-employee directors 60,105 time-based phantom units with an aggregate grant-date fair value of \$1 million, and we granted to our chief executive officer 19,459 performance-based phantom units with an aggregate fair value of less than \$1 million, measured as of September 30, 2015.

-The time-based awards to our employees vest in three equal installments beginning approximately one year following the grant date, and the time-based awards to our non-employee directors fully vest approximately one year following the grant date.
+The time-based awards to our employees vest in three equal annual installments beginning approximately one year following the grant date, and the time-based awards to our non-employee directors fully vest approximately one year following the grant date.
 The performance-based awards may be earned depending on the achievement of certain performance targets as determined upon completion of the specified period at the determination date.
-Thereafter, the performance-based awards vest in three equal installments beginning approximately one year following the determination date.
+Thereafter, the performance-based awards vest in three equal annual installments beginning approximately one year following the determination date.